.png)

 Best for: Developer-led teams with front-end resources who prioritize customization over speed and don't need cross-channel engagement or mobile apps.

 WalkMe's key features center on employee-facing digital adoption.
-It supports overlays on virtually any web and mobile application, including third-party enterprise software, with robust analytics tied to adoption milestones, event tracking across internal tools, and automatic data capture.
+It supports overlays on virtually any web and mobile application, including third-party enterprise software, with analytics that track task completion rates, step-through progress, and adoption milestones, event tracking across internal tools, and automatic data capture.
 WalkMe includes a learning management system integration pathway for formal employee training programs.

 The same focus that makes WalkMe strong for enterprise employee training makes it a poor fit for product-led engagement.
 Implementation is heavyweight and pricing puts it out of reach for mid-market teams.